 a.
 DOE Elements.
-Except for the exclusions in paragraph 3c, this Order applies to all DOE elements (see Attachment 1).
-This Order automatically applies to DOE organizations created after it is issued.
+Except for the exclusions in paragraph 3c, this Order applies to all DOE elements.

 The NNSA Administrator will ensure that NNSA employees and contractors comply with their respective responsibilities under this Order.

 For purposes of clarity, where the DOE acronym is used in this Order both NNSA and non-NNSA organizations within DOE are included unless otherwise noted.
 When necessary, a clear distinction will be made between NNSA and non-NNSA organizations within DOE.